Let’s face it… the only thing we really care about as B2B marketers is generating leads for our sales team.

 First things first, what is lead generation?

-Lead generation is the process of attracting and converting strangers and prospects into someone who has indicated interest in your company’s product.
+Lead generation is the process of attracting and converting strangers and prospects into someone who has indicated an interest in your company’s product.

 Simply, it’s about converting someone who has never heard of your company, into a customer.
 This is commonly referred to as ‘Inbound Marketing’.